 Android devices that are locked to kiosk mode may use peripheral devices to create a self-serve user experience.
 An Android tablet locked to a mobile point-of-sale (mPoS) application may be combined with a card reader and printer peripherals.

-Some common examples of enterprise single purpose devices which operate in Android kiosk mode include:
+Common examples of enterprise dedicated devices that operate in Android kiosk mode include:

-- Touchscreen customer devices for ordering menu items at a restaurant
+- Touchscreens for ordering menu items at restaurants

-- Ticketing and baggage tag kiosks at an airport
+- Ticketing and baggage tag kiosks at airports

 - Interactive seating charts used by front-of-house host staff at restaurants